 - If the student, spouse, or parent(s) paid child support in the prior year, a statement from that individual which certifies the amount of child support paid, the name of the person to whom child support was paid, and the name of the children for whom child support was paid.
 Documentation from the child support agency may be required at the discretion of the Office of Financial Aid.

 - For individuals who were required to file a federal income tax return, information from the IRS confirming federal income tax information for the prior year.
 Students and parents are highly encouraged to use the IRS Data Retrieval Tool which is offered as part of the FAFSA in order to copy IRS information to the FAFSA.
-Individuals who choose not to, or are unable to, use the IRS Data Retrieval Tool must provide an IRS Tax Return Transcript of their 2013 federal income tax return.
+Individuals who choose not to, or are unable to, use the IRS Data Retrieval Tool must provide an IRS Tax Return Transcript of their federal income tax return.
 Individuals who use the IRS Data Retrieval Tool and then change information that is copied from the IRS must also provide an IRS Tax Return Transcript.
 Confirmation of eligibility to file under a particular filing status may be required.
 Copies of all the prior year W-2ís for the student, spouse, and/or parents may also be required.
 Click here for instructions on how to obtain a tax return transcript from the IRS.

 - For Individuals who have a rollover listed on their prior year federal tax return, a signed copy of their federal tax return showing it was a rollover or a copy of their 1099-R should be submitted, along with either the IRS Tax Return Transcript or successful transger using the IRS Data Retrival Tool.